oddgeeks/ShopwareDPDApp/README.md

-## Introduction
+## ShopwareDPDApp

-This repo contains a skeleton for developing new cloud-based apps for Shopware.
-For more information about Shopware apps visit [this page](https://developer.shopware.com/docs/guides/plugins/apps/app-base-guide).
+This repo contains an application for DPD shipping in Shopware.

 ## Local development with docker-compose